 In the meantime, I decided to move to a more permanent settlement.
 The Andalusian countryside had claimed me…

 I entered a new learning curve – gardening and growing vegetables!
 I now spend a lot of time learning to grow and appreciate chemical-free vegetables.
 I also look after fruit and olive trees.
 I live off the water mains and rely on my own 30-metre water well, which also irrigates the land.

-During the later phase of this journey I have written and published ‘Dawn of the Akashic Age’ (2013 – co-written with Ervin Laszlo); and ‘Breaking the Spell'(2013).
-My latest book – ‘The Phoenix Generation: A New Ear of Connection, Compassion, and Consciousness‘ (2014).
+During the later phase of this journey I have written and published ‘Dawn of the Akashic Age‘ (2013 – co-written with Ervin Laszlo); ‘Breaking the Spell‘(2013); and ‘The Phoenix Generation: A New Ear of Connection, Compassion, and Consciousness‘ (2014).
 My next publication will be ‘The Sacred Revival – Magic, Mind & Meaning in a Technological Age‘ (2017 – October)

 I am now engaged on returning to my first love – fiction writing.
 I am currently working on several fiction projects – for both adult and YA/Children.
 In 2015 I published my first children’s book – ‘MUNDUS GRUNDY – Trouble in Grundusland’ which comes with a wonderful MUNDUS GRUNDY webpage!